Civil Air Patrol Cadet Programs Aerospace Education Emergency Services STEM Squadron 606 Greene County PA Pennsylvania Rocket Drone Community

 Remember the fallen; Honor those who serve; Teach our children the value of freedom.

-Greene County, Pennsylvania -- Members of Civil Air Patrol’s Greene County Composite Squadron 606 invite the public to sponsor remembrance wreaths for placement on the graves of veterans at Green Mount Cemetery (Waynesburg, Pa.) on December 16, to honor those who served the U.S. as well as current military members.
+Greene County, Pennsylvania -- Members of Civil Air Patrol’s Greene County Composite Squadron 606 invite the public to sponsor remembrance wreaths for placement on the graves of veterans at Green Mount Cemetery (Waynesburg, Pa.) and Rosemont Cemetery (Rogersville, PA ) on December 19, 2020 to honor those who served the U.S. as well as current military members.
 Sponsors can even designate where the wreaths will be laid in the local community.

 As a major partner in Wreaths Across America for seven Decembers now, CAP has adorned memorials and veterans’ graves with evergreen wreaths to make sure the sacrifices of the nation’s soldiers are not forgotten.
 Last year, members of the public sponsored the placement of more than 325,000 wreaths at 700-plus cemetery or memorial sites across the U.S. and abroad.
 More than 600 CAP squadrons participated in last year’s Wreaths Across America ceremonies, in which wreaths were placed at cemeteries and memorials in all 50 states, as well as 20 locations overseas.